 Dealing with the Feelings

-When you’re on an emotional roller coaster, one of the first things you might need to do is learn to deal with those emotions.
+When you’re on an emotional rollercoaster, one of the first things you might need to do is learn to deal with those emotions.
 Remember that having emotions is a part of good mental health.
 But if your feelings seem overwhelming, you can come to terms with them better in the following ways.

 Experience, Recognize and Accept Your Feelings

 Recognizing that you have intense and changing emotions might be very easy.
 But it isn’t always as simple to identify precisely what emotion you’re having.
 For instance, you might think you’re experiencing anxiety that your spouse is so long coming home but later realize that it’s actually anger you’re feeling.
 You can sometimes discover more about your feelings by journaling and then considering whether the words you’ve written indicate the emotion you first thought they did.
-A therapist can also help you think about what your emotions are.
+A therapist can also help you decipher what what your emotions are.

 It’s also important to accept your emotions.
 You don’t have to let them take over your life.
 You don’t even have to like your feelings.
 All you need to do is accept that, right now, this is the way you feel.
 Then, you can decide what to do next.
 This will help the emotional rollercoaster be less overwhelming.

 Express Your Feelings Appropriately